QifanJiang/Lionet/README.md

 ```
 within the file.

-Since our project used pinata which allows users to upload the NFTs to a cloud database.
+Since our project used pinata which allows users to upload the NFTs to a cloud storage.
 If you want to use pinata as we did, you would have to create your own pinata account and store the corresponding account details in a .env file like we did.
 An example is provided below.

+## Example on creating a Pinata account
+> **1. Create account**
+> **2. Under the Gateaways tab, you will automatically generate your distinct domain.
+Change your own domain on this line [here](https://github.com/QifanJiang/Lionet/blob/5b22ead73fbd33c36d118b9db10a13a31ca12531/pages/create-nft.js#L54) **
+> **3. Under API keys, generate a new key and set as admin.**

 **Simply just change your own pinataGatewayToken and JWT.**